 Replacing your roof isn’t a small upgrade.
 There’s a lot to performing a roof replacement, and much of the work is hard to personally inspect.

 For a major project like this, you’ll want to work with a contractor you trust.

 It’s a great idea to talk with a few contractors before settling on a final choice.
 Ask for a clear sense of what they plan to do.
 They should be more than willing to provide a free quote, along with examples of work they’ve done for other clients.

 It’s also not a bad idea to do a bit of your own research detective work, too.
 You can always jump on to Google and look for reviews of potential contractors.
 Energy Star is another great site to learn more about which materials are ideal for your climate.

 Ygrene is an excellent resource to help you find a contractor who knows their stuff.

-Ygrene certified roofing contractors are licensed, insured, and pre-screened.
-With a Ygrene-certified contractor, you can have peace of mind you’re working with someone who will do a top-quality job.
+Ygrene authorized roofing contractors are licensed, insured, and pre-screened.
+With a Ygrene-authorized contractor, you can have peace of mind you’re working with someone who will do a top-quality job.

 So there you have it.
 The take-home message here is clear: replacing your roof is one of the most energy-efficient upgrades you can do.